natcl/node-red-contrib-cson/README.md

 # node-red-contrib-cson

-A Node-RED node to convert to/from CSON
+A Node-RED node to convert to/from CSON.
+Works the same way as the built-in json node.